Indonesian cuisine: Meat

 Beef and goat meat are the most commonly consumed meats in Indonesia, while kerbau (water buffalo) and domestic sheep are also consumed to a lesser degree, since water buffalo are more useful for ploughing the rice paddies, while sheep are kept for their wool or to be used for the traditional entertainment of ram fighting.
 As a country with an Islamic majority, Indonesian Muslims follow the Islamic halal dietary law which forbids the consumption of pork.

 In other parts of Indonesia where there are significant numbers of non-Muslims, boar and pork are commonly consumed.
 Dishes made of non-halal meats can be found in provinces such as Bali, North Sumatra, North Sulawesi, East Nusa Tenggara, Maluku, West Kalimantan, Central Kalimantan, North Kalimantan, West Papua, Papua, and also in the Chinatowns of major Indonesian cities.
 Today to cater for the larger Muslim market, most of the restaurants and eating establishments in Indonesia put halal signs that signify that they serve neither pork nor any non-halal meats, nor do they use lard in their cooking.
-With a large Muslim population and a relatively small number of cattle, today Indonesians rely heavily on imported beef from Australia, New Zealand and the United States which often results in a scarcity and raised prices of beef in the Indonesian market.
+With a large Muslim population and a relatively small number of cattle, today Indonesians rely heavily on imported beef from Australia, New Zealand, India and the United States which often results in a scarcity and raised prices of beef in the Indonesian market.

 The meat can be cooked in rich spices and coconut milk such as beef, goat or lamb rendang, skewered, seasoned and grilled chicken or mutton as satay, barbecued meats, or sliced and cooked in rich broth soup as soto.
 Muttons and various offals can be use as ingredients for soto soup or gulai curry.
 In Bali, with its Hindu majority, the babi guling (pig roast) is popular among locals as well as non-Muslim visitors, while the Batak people of North Sumatra have babi panggang that is a similar dish.
 Wild boar are also commonly consumed in Papua.
 The meat also can be processed to be thinly sliced and dried as dendeng (jerky), or made into abon (meat floss).
 Dendeng celeng is Indonesian "dried, jerked" boar meat.
 Raised rabbits are also consumed as food in mountainous region of Indonesia.

 Some game meat such as venison might be sold and consumed in some areas of Indonesia.
 In Kalimantan, West Nusa Tenggara, East Nusa Tenggara, and Papua, deer meat can be found, usually wildly acquired by hunting.
 Other unusual and often controversial exotic meats include frog legs and softshell turtle consumed in Chinese Indonesian and Javanese cuisine, horse meat consumed in Yogyakarta, West Nusa Tenggara, and South Sulawesi, turtle meat consumed in Bali and Eastern Indonesia, snake, biawak (monitor lizard), paniki (fruit bats), dog meat, cat meat, and field rats consumed in Minahasan cuisine of North Sulawesi.
 Batak cuisine of North Sumatra is also familiar with cooking dog meat, while its consumption is diminishing in Central Java.
 Exotic and rare game meat such as crocodile, squirrel, civet, and monkey might also be sold and consumed in wilder parts of Indonesia.